DLR-RM/RAFCON/doc/faq.rst

 variables (please use them with care, as heavily using them quickly leads to a bad state machine design).

-See also `How does preemption work?
-How do I implement preemptable states correctly?`_
+See also :ref:`How does preemption work?
+How do I implement preemptable states correctly? <faq_preemption>`

+.. _faq_execution_control:

 How does execution control – including stepping mode – work?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""